NiranjanVedhachalam/JKFLIPFLOP-USING-IF-ELSE/README.md

 **REGISTER NO: 212224110042**

-# EX NO: 7 - JKFLIPFLOP USING IF ELSE
+# EX NO: 4 - IMPLEMENTATION OF JKFLIPFLOP

 **AIM:**